zeek/zeek/frameworks/configuration.rst

 but may need to be specified).
 The value of an option can change at runtime, but options cannot be assigned a new value using normal assignments.

-The initial value of an option can be redefined with a :bro:keyword:`redef` declaration just like for global variables and constants.
-The only difference being that there is no need to specify the :bro:attr:`&redef` attribute in the declaration of an option.
+The initial value of an option can be redefined with a :zeek:keyword:`redef` declaration just like for global variables and constants.
+The only difference being that there is no need to specify the :zeek:attr:`&redef` attribute in the declaration of an option.
 For example, given the above option declarations, here are some possible redefs: